CyberCRI/IdeaWeave/README.md

 - [Mongoose](http://mongoosejs.com/)
 - [socket.io](http://socket.io/)

 Make sure MongoDB is up and running.
-Then:
+Then install dependencies:

 - `cd server`
 - `npm install`

+And then run the backend (by default, on port 5011):

 - `node server.js`

 ## Running frontend
 ![gulp](http://ih3.redbubble.net/image.15786709.1011/sticker,375x360.png)

+Install dependencies:

 - `cd client`
 - `npm install`
 - `bower install` (Choose the latest version of AngularJS)

+Now you need to configure your frontend to tell it where to find the server.
+In the `client/app/env` directory, copy over a config file like `dev.js.sample` to `config.js`.
+Notice that the `apiServer` attribute is set to access your backend on port 5011.

+To build the frontend and run a test server:

 - `gulp dev`

 Now visit [http://localhost:5000](http://localhost:5000) to see your IdeaWeave site!

-### Build front-end
+You can also use another webserver like nginx or Apache for the frontend.

+To build the frontend without launching a test server:

 - `gulp build`

 ## Deploy

-Go back to the root of the project
+Go back to the root of the project.
+Install dependencies:

 - `npm install`

+IdeaWeave uses grunt to do the deployment.
+Copy over the file `deployConfigExample.json` to `deployConfig.json`, and set your values appropriately.

+To run the deployment:

 - `grunt deploy`